-The Hennepin County Sheriff's Office Crime Laboratory Unit is one of four (4) accredited crime laboratories in the State of Minnesota (the others are the MN BCA Laboratory in St. Paul and Bemidji, and the Minneapolis Crime Laboratory).
+The Hennepin County Sheriff's Office Crime Laboratory Unit is one five accredited crime laboratories in the State of Minnesota (the others are the MN BCA Laboratory in St. Paul and Bemidji, the Minneapolis Crime Laboratory, and the Tri-County Regional Forensic Laboratory.)
 At the HCSO Crime Lab, the Crime Scene Section, which operates 24/7, was the first full-time team of crime scene investigators (CSIs) in Minnesota to earn accreditation.

 The demand for the services of the Hennepin County Sheriff's Office Crime Laboratory continues to grow.
 Advancements in technology (particularly in DNA analysis) and the laboratory’s focus on property crime investigations are two of the driving factors behind the increasing demand for forensic services from suburban Hennepin County law enforcement agencies.